Watch the video above and talk about it with your group or mentor. Learn more

-Leading a small group isn’t just about guiding a discussion or sharing prayer requests.
-Making disciples means taking the initiative to develop the people in your group to go full circle in their pursuit of God.
+Leading a small group that makes disciples means taking initiative to develop people in your group to go full circle in pursuit of God.

 Ecclesiasties 4:9-12 Two people are better off than one, for they can help each other succeed.
 If one person falls, the other can reach out and help.
 But someone who falls alone is in real trouble.
 Likewise, two people lying close together can keep each other warm.
 But how can one be warm alone?
 A person standing alone can be attacked and defeated, but two can stand back-to-back and conquer.
 Three are even better, for a triple-braided cord is not easily broken.